 How to Clean Siding with Oxiclean?

-How you use Oxiclean will depend in part on the type of siding that you have, but the process is basically the same.
+How you use Oxiclean will depend partly on the type of siding you have, but the process is basically the same.

 Remember to mix the Oxiclean in water according to the instructions on the packaging.